Plutonianfluid/Modern-AI/week2/writeup.md

     items = extract_action_items(text)

     assert items == ["Write tests"]

+These tests check different things including checking if it reutrns a list[str], handles bullet lists, keyword-prefixed lines such as TODO:, return an empty list for empty input, and deals with bad output from Ollama.

+to run test_extract.py, run: poetry run pytest week2/tests/test_extract.py

 ### Exercise 3: Refactor Existing Code for Clarity
 Prompt: Give me a detailed plan for the 3rd todo of the assignment and a framework for me to follow but do not do any implementing without my permission